khalimovaelena/FunWithGBFS/README.md

 Use HttpClient to fetch live GBFS data from public bike-sharing systems via REST APIs.

 #### Data Mappers
-Translate deserealized JSON provided by related provider directly to internal models (Station, Vehicle, etc.) that can be used in question generators to create questions and options.
+Translate deserealized JSON provided by respective provider directly to internal models (Station, Vehicle, etc.) that can be used in question generators to create questions and options.

 ### Persistence Layer
 Contains GameDBContext and Repositories (currently only UserRepository) to store data.
-As this is test project and it doesn't need to store big amounts of complicated data, SQLLite DB should be enough.
-It is a lightweight database that can be instanciated on the app run, but for production uses it can be replaced with full-featured DB like PostgreSQL, Oracle or MS SQL.
+As this is a test project and it doesn't need to have sophisticated data storing or processing, SQLLite DB should be sufficient for the task.
+It is a lightweight database that can be instantiated on the app startup.
+For production uses it can be replaced with full-featured DB like PostgreSQL, Oracle, MS SQL, etc.

 ### Domain Layer
 Contains domain models (Station, Vehicle, Question, Option) that represent the core data structures used in the game.